theheking/intro-to-r/content/2_datatypes.md

 Three operators can be used to extract subsets of R objects.

 -   `[` returns an object of the same class as the original.
--   `[[` used to extract elements of a list or a data frame.
+-   `[[` is used to extract elements of a list or a data frame.
 It can only be used to extract a single element, and the returned object's class will not necessarily be a list or data frame. \> Hint: If you apply `[` to a list it always returns a list: it never gives you the contents of the list.
--   The \$ operator is used to extract elements of a list or data frame by literal name.
-Its semantics are similar to that of [[.
+-   The \$ operator is used to extract elements of a list or data frame by name.
+Its usage is similar to that of `[[`.

 ```
 (drosophila <- list(model_org = TRUE, num_nobel_drosophilists = 9L, num_species = 3 * 500, nobel = c("Thomas Hunt Morgan","Hermann Joseph Muller")))